coderefinery/DEPRECATED-software-licensing/talk.md

 - So-called works made for hire
 - Personal experience: if you ask legal experts it can get complicated
 - Nobody can take away code from you if you develop in your free time on your hardware using your own network
+  - ...maybe.
+Your employer can still threaten to take you to court and use a **chilling effect**

 ### Even within a country it can vary depending on the employer (public vs private)